SDG 10. Reduced Inequality

 • In Art.
 11 (2) lit. d of the Code of Ethics and Deontology of the University of Bucharest states that “discrimination is prohibited, understood as any distinction, exclusion, restriction or preference based on race, nationality, ethnicity, language, religion, social category, beliefs, gender, sexual orientation, age, disability, illness of any kind, membership of a disadvantaged category, as well as any other criterion whose purpose or effect is to restrict or eliminate the recognition, use or exercise of human rights on equal terms“.

-• Another document which contains regulations against discrimination and harassment is the Internal Regulations of the University of Bucharest, which contains in the second part the Rules on the respect of the principle of non-discrimination and the elimination of all forms of violation of dignity (art.
+• Another document which contains regulations against discrimination and harassment is the Internal Regulations (for 23/24) of the University of Bucharest, which contains in the second part the Rules on the respect of the principle of non-discrimination and the elimination of all forms of violation of dignity (art.
 57-67).

 • In 2021, the Gender Equality Committee at the University of Bucharest was set up, comprising representatives of the academic and administrative management, teaching staff, researchers, and students of the UB.
 The committee held its first meeting in September 2021, during which a benchmarking exercise was carried out, discussing “issues related to the quantitative and qualitative data needs that have been and will be collected so that the strategies and activities to be included in the future gender equality plan are useful, feasible and adapted to the realities of the institution”.
 The current composition of the committee is accessible here.